 Most of these advanced TVs also feature upconverting technology which displays any signal at nearly 4K or 8K resolution.

 A gamer for example might want a TV with the best dynamic range and high resolutions with fast refresh rates and that’s where higher-grade resolution TVs come in while that doesn’t disqualify 1080P TVs for a smooth gaming experience.
-It’ might not just be best compared to the high-end TVs and also the image processing of each TV increases depending on their resolutions and other important factors we’ll discuss later on this guide.
+It’ might not just be best compared to the high-end TVs and also the image processing of each TV increases depending on their resolutions and other important factors we’ll discuss later on in this guide.

 When you have an 8K TV, you’re definitely maxed out and this would unlock even more resolution-related features for you when streaming your favorite TV show on Netflix or Amazon Prime.